An Exciting Family Adventure With Odysseus

 Situated in the Ionian sea, the beautiful island of Ithaca was where Odysseus reigned in Ancient Greek times.
 From the island, he started a quest to Troy to rescue his wife Penelope’s cousin Helen from the grasp of the prince of Troy, then returned some 10 years later.
 According to mythology, Ithaca was named after Ithacus’, son of the sea-god Poseidon or Ithaca’s, the sun of a Kefalonian king who settled there.

-The island is mostly unspoiled, with beautiful beaches, clear blue seas and lots of sun, as you would expect from a Greek Island.
-Head to Vathy, home to the Cave of the Nymphs, where Odysseus hid the gifts that he was given by the Phaeacians, who supported him in his eventual return to Ithaca.
+The island is mostly unspoiled, with beautiful beaches, clear blue seas, and lots of sun, as you would expect from a Greek Island.
+Head to Vathi, home to the Cave of the Nymphs, where Odysseus hid the gifts that he was given by the Phaeacians, who supported him in his eventual return to Ithaca.

 For a little history, head to Homer’s School, an archeological site where you can immerse yourselves into the ancient Greek world and charming 3,000-year-old ruins.
 After your educational trips, you can sit back, relax and soak up the atmosphere of modern Greek culture.